-torm then ress or addresses to which notices, by statute, the address of your on will be delivered. s from the Association are to be delivered.
-If you fail to return this Newport Hills property is the address to which notices from the
+101 11 ı mei dress or addresses to which notice in, by statute, the address of your on will be delivered. es from the Association are to be delivered.
+If you fail to return thing is from the Newport Hills property is the address to which notices from the

-2. An alter nate or secondary address to which ch notices from the Association are to be delivered.
+2. Aı n alte rnate or secondary address to whi ch notices from the Association are to be delivered.

-3. The nam other perso ne and address of your legal repre sentative, if any, including any person with power of attorney, or ent of your extended absence from the separate interest.
+3. Th ne nar ne and address of your legal repre on who can be contacted in the ev esentative, if any, including any person with power of attorney, or ent of your extended absence from the separate interest.

-4. Is the se parate interest - (check one)
+4. Is 1 the se eparate interest - (check one)

 Owner-occupied?

-- Rented out?
+Rented out?
+M.

 Developed, but vacant?

 Undeveloped?

-5. Member Name:
+5. Me embei · Name:

-Property Address:
+Pro perty Address:

-Optional Phone #:
+Phone #:

-Optional E-Mail:
+E-Mail:

-D1
+m this soundated forms 1.10